cerebralnomad/google-maps-scraper/README.md

 You can create a key with a Google Cloud Developer account at https://cloud.google.com/.
 A recent requirement of Google is that you have a form of payment on file before a key can be enabled.
 Use of the key however is basically free for personal use as Google will apply a monthly credit
-of $200 to your accoun, which will cover pretty much any amount of non-commercial use.
+of $200 to your account, which will cover pretty much any amount of non-commercial use.

 ## Usage